 Councilman Valenzuela has dedicated his life to public safety.
-As a Valley firefighter and Phoenix City Councilman, he believes that the top priority of the city of Phoenix has to be keeping our residents safe.
+As a Valley firefighter and Phoenix City Councilman, he believes that the top priority of the city of Phoenix must be keeping our residents safe.
+This has been reflected in the strategic planning process that defines the city budget, which allocates approximately three-fourths of its general fund to public safety.
 Not only has the Councilman advocated for the needs of our public safety departments with his colleagues on the City Council, he has also taken his message to Washington, DC to fight for the city's fair share of federal funds.

 - Met with officials from the Department of Justice in Washington, DC to advocate for the city's COPS Hiring Grant application.
 Ultimately in 2013 the city was awarded the maximum amount - $1.8 million along with a micro grant to protect businesses from criminal activity.
 The grant allowed the city to hire 15 new police officers.
 The Councilman also traveled to DC to meet with the DOJ in 2014 to advocate for the city's city pending grant application for $3.1 million to hire 25 officers in 2015.